ppatierno/kafka-docker/README.md

 #### ... as a producer.

 After connection, you will got a stream.
-Evry line is a new message.
+Every line is a new message.

 ```sh
 $  docker run -it --rm --link kafkadocker_kafka_1:kafka dockerkafka/kafka kafka-console-producer.sh --broker-list kafka:9092 --topic test